docusign/code-examples-python/README.md

 ### GitHub repo: [code-examples-python](./README.md)

 This GitHub repo includes code examples for the DocuSign Admin API, Click API, eSignature REST API, Monitor API, and Rooms API.
 To switch between API code examples, modify the `EXAMPLES_API_TYPE` setting in the ds_config.py file.
-Change the value of either `ESignature`, `Rooms`, `Click`, `Admin`, or `Monitor` to `True` to use the corresponding API.
 Set only one API type to `True` and set the remaining to `False`.

 If none of the API types are set to `True`, the DocuSign eSignature REST API code examples will be shown.
 If multiple API types are set to `True`, only the first will be shown.